• Skip to primary navigation

 • Egg White - Many methods of making toum include using an egg white in the emulsification process to help keep in tact.
 We have an egg allergy in our home so that is not an option for me and eggless is actually the traditional way to make.
 However, if your toum breaks, you can take 1 egg white and add it to a small amount of your broken toum, add into food processor, then continue to stream the rest of your broken toum.
 This should help to bring it back together.
 However, note your toum should only be used for 2 weeks if egg was added.

-• Citric Acid - Citric Acid is a stabilzier that is often added to processed foods.
+• Citric Acid - Citric Acid is a stabilizer that is often added to processed foods.
 Adding a teaspoon of citric acid can also help to stabilize your toum if you see it has seperated after processing.

 • Use it - Broken toum isn't a bad thing, it can still be use to cook and marinade with.
 After processing if you allow it to sit, you'll see the oil and garlic paste to separate - you can go the extra step and drain your oil (voila, garlic oil) and the paste which you can use for cooking.